Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: Experiments

 \subsection{Examples on MNIST and variations}

-We demonstrate as well performances of the Sparse GEMINI algorithm by running it on the MNIST dataset.
+We also demonstrate performance of the Sparse GEMINI algorithm by running it on the MNIST dataset.
 The initial $\lambda_0$ was set to 40.
 Following~\citet{lemhadri_lassonet_2021}, we chose to stop training after finding 50 features.
-We use as well 5\% of dropout inside an MLP with 2 hidden layers of 1200 dimensions each~\cite{hinton_improving_2012}.
+We also use 5\% of dropout inside an MLP with 2 hidden layers of 1200 dimensions each~\citep{hinton_improving_2012}.
 We report in Figure~\ref{fig:mnist_results} the selected features by the clustering algorithms and the evolution of the ARI.
-We extended this experiment as well to the variations of MNIST~\cite{larochelle_empirical_2007} by showing the performances on the MNIST-BR dataset\footnote{Datasets were available at~\url{https://web.archive.org/web/20180519112150/http://www.iro.umontreal.ca/~lisa/twiki/bin/view.cgi/Public/MnistVariations}}.
-The former consists in samples of MNIST with the black background being replaced by uniform noise hence displaying conditional noise on the data whereas the latter replaces that background by real images.
+We also extended this experiment to the MNIST variations proposed by~\citet{larochelle_empirical_2007} showing the performance on the MNIST-BR dataset\footnote{Datasets were available at~\url{https://web.archive.org/web/20180519112150/http://www.iro.umontreal.ca/~lisa/twiki/bin/view.cgi/Public/MnistVariations}}, a challenging dataset for unsupervised variable selection~\citep{mattei_globally_2016}.
+This variation consists in samples of MNIST with the black background being replaced by uniform noise hence displaying conditional noise on the data.
 To be fair, we reduced MNIST to the first 12,000 samples of the training set in order to match the number of samples in MNIST-BR.

-We observed that for both the default MNIST dataset and the MNIST-BR dataset despite the presence of noise, the feature map concentrates precisely on the good location of the digits in the picture.
-Following the GEMINI curves in figures~\ref{sfig:mnist_gemini} and~\ref{sfig:mnist_br_gemini}, the respective optimal numbers of features were 122 for MNIST and 243 for MNIST-BR.
+We observed in Figure~\ref{fig:mnist_results} that for both the default MNIST dataset and the MNIST-BR dataset despite the presence of noise, the feature map concentrates precisely on the good location of the digits in the picture.
+Following the GEMINI curves in the figures~\ref{sfig:mnist_gemini} and~\ref{sfig:mnist_br_gemini}, the respective selected numbers of features were 122 for MNIST and 243 for MNIST-BR.
 These chosen models also have a respective ARI of 0.34 for 7 clusters and 0.28 for 8 clusters.
-The presence of empty clusters is a possible outcome with GEMINI~\cite{ohl_generalised_2022} which contributed here to lowering the ARI when evaluating with the true digits targets.
+The presence of empty clusters is a possible outcome with GEMINI~\citep{ohl_generalised_2023} which contributed here to lowering the ARI when evaluating with the true digits targets.